binohead/academic-kickstart/content/home/demo.md

 +++

 Welcome to the **Academic Kickstart** template!

+Ever wonder what birds do?
+We did, too.
+So we acted.

 Follow our [Getting Started](https://sourcethemes.com/academic/docs/get-started/) and [Page Builder](https://sourcethemes.com/academic/docs/widgets/) guides to easily personalize the template and then [add your own content](https://sourcethemes.com/academic/docs/managing-content/).